oneup03/NV3D-Glass/README.md

   shutter-friendly backlight strobing.
 Disabled if your panel isn't in the DB or already matches.
-- **3DVision Driver Fix** (control panel toggle): in-process hooks that suppress the legacy 3D Vision driver's OSD warnings, "press Ctrl+T" prompts, and the rating/info overlay.
+- **3DVision Driver Fix** (control panel toggle): in-process hooks that suppress the legacy 3D Vision driver's OSD warnings, depth adjustment, and the rating/info overlay.
 Turn off if you suspect the hooks are interacting badly with another tool.
 - **Click-through FSE popup**: the 3D output window is `WS_EX_LAYERED |
   WS_EX_TRANSPARENT` — mouse clicks pass through to whatever is